hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ```bash
 salloc --account=def-lseoud --time=1:00:00 --mem=4G --cpus-per-task=2 --gres=gpu:p100:1
 ```
+In order the lessen the load on the filesystem, on Cedar you cannot use this command directly fomr you home directory.
+Instead, you must `cd` to your project directory first (at `~/projects/def-lseoud/<username>` and execute from there).

 As a side note, if you have defined the environment variables in your `.bashrc` file like in section 4, then there is no need to specify the account with the `--account` flag.
 You could simply type `salloc --time=1:00:00 --mem=4G --cpus-per-task=2 --gres=gpu:p100:1`.